Gawdl3y/discord-rpbot/README.md

 # Discord RPBot
 This is a simple bot that contains commands useful for roleplaying.
+It is written in ECMAScript 6 using Babel, and uses Node.js.

 ## Usage
-Clone the repository, and run `npm run build` in it.
+Clone the repository, and run `npm install --no-optional && npm run build` in it.
 To run the bot, use `node lib/main.js`.

 ## Commands